-- (a) Where an Employer has made a selection pursuant to Article 24.3(a) (Appointment Policy) and the employee disagrees with the Employer's decision, the employee may grieve the decision under the process set out below within seven days of being notified of the results. - (b) The dispute resolution process - (1) The dates and locations for the hearing will be determined by the parties.
-The hearing will take place within 45 days of filing the grievance. - (2) The parties agree that the expedited process will be heard by one of three expedited arbitrators: Brian Foley, Wayne Moore or Chris Sullivan, depending on availability and if availability is similar, upon agreement of the parties. - (3) If there is a dispute over disclosure of documentation the parties may contact the Arbitrator by telephone conference call and request an order for disclosure. - (4) The process is intended to be informal and expeditious and therefore, the parties agree not to use outside legal counsel for expedited hearings; - (5) All presentations are to be short and concise; - (6) Each case will begin with a comprehensive opening statement by each side; - (7) The parties will meet to develop a Joint Statement of Facts.
-The Joint Statement of Facts does not preclude either party from leading evidence that is disputed so long as the evidence meets the other guidelines of this protocol. - (8) Prior to rendering a decision, the Arbitrator will assist the parties in mediating a resolution to the grievance; - (c) Where mediation is not successful, the hearing will proceed as ordered by the Arbitrator and a decision will be rendered on the following basis: - (1) The Arbitrator will render a decision within two working days of the hearing. - (2) No written reasons for the decision will be provided beyond that which the Arbitrator deems appropriate to convey a decision.
+- (a) Where an Employer has made a selection pursuant to Clause 24.3 (Appointment Policy) and the employee disagrees with the Employer's decision, the employee may grieve the decision under the process set out below within seven days of being notified of the results. - (b) The dispute resolution process - (1) The dates and locations for the hearing will be determined by the parties.
+The hearing will take place within 45 days of filing the grievance.
+The parties will continue to discuss a resolution to the grievance prior to the hearing date. - (2) The parties agree that the expedited process will be heard by an expedited arbitrator listed in Appendix B (List of Arbitrators), depending on availability and if availability is similar, upon agreement of the parties. - (3) The parties will meet to develop a Joint Statement of Facts.
+The Joint Statement of Facts does not preclude either party from leading evidence that is disputed so long as the evidence meets the other guidelines of this protocol. - (4) The parties will disclose all information they intend to rely upon in relation to the selection dispute.
+If there is a dispute over disclosure of documentation the parties may contact the Arbitrator by telephone conference call and request an order for disclosure. - (5) The process is intended to be informal and expeditious and therefore, the parties agree not to use outside legal counsel for expedited hearings; - (6) All presentations are to be short and concise; - (7) ach case will begin with a comprehensive opening statement by each side; - (8) Prior to rendering a decision, the Arbitrator will assist the parties in mediating a resolution to the grievance. - (c) Where mediation is not successful, the hearing will proceed as ordered by the Arbitrator and a decision will be rendered on the following basis: - (1) The Arbitrator will render a decision within two working days of the hearing. - (2) No written reasons for the decision will be provided beyond that which the Arbitrator deems appropriate to convey a decision.
 This process is not intended to prevent the Arbitrator from allowing the parties to agree upon a remedy. - (3) The decision of the Arbitrator is without prejudice.
 These decisions will have no precedent and value.